Calico-Care/Calico/supabase/functions/auth.md

 // Request body
 type InviteRequest = {
   email: string;
-};
+  legal_name?: string; // Optional: Patient legal name provided by clinician dob?: string; // Optional: Patient date of birth (ISO 8601 format: YYYY-MM-DD) };

 // Headers
 Authorization: Bearer <staff_session_jwt>
 Content-Type: application/json
 ```

+**Patient Data Fields:**
+- `legal_name` – Optional patient legal name.
+If provided by the clinician during invitation, it will be pre-populated in the patient record when they sign up.
+Patients can verify or update this later.
+- `dob` – Optional patient date of birth in ISO 8601 format (`YYYY-MM-DD`).
+If provided by the clinician during invitation, it will be pre-populated in the patient record when they sign up.
+Patients can verify or update this later.

+If these fields are not provided, the patient record will be created with `NULL` values, and patients can fill them in during their onboarding flow.

 ## Return Value